 How to lollipop marijuana in a nutshell

-Please wait until the plant is tall and it has a few sets of nodes
+- Wait until the plant is tall and it has a few sets of nodes.

 - Remove the middle of the plant from the base.

 - If you use pruning shears, make it on 3-4 pairs (hubs).